2012 Rochdale Metropolitan Borough Council election

-The 2012 Rochdale Council election took place on 3 May 2012 to elect members of Rochdale Metropolitan Borough Council in the North West, England.
+The 2012 Rochdale Council election took place on 3 May 2012 to elect members of Rochdale Metropolitan Borough Council in the North West of England.
 This was on the same day as other 2012 United Kingdom local elections.
 The Labour Party won 17 of the 20 seats with 53% of the vote, with the other three going to the Conservative Party with 27% of the vote.
 The Liberal Democrats lost all 11 of their seats up for re-election with 15% of the vote.
 This election marked the return to the council of former Leaders Richard Farnell and Allen Brett.
 It also produced Rochdale's youngest ever councillor in Liam O'Rourke.

 These results also led to the resignation of local Liberal Democrat leader Wera Hobhouse.

 After the election, the composition of the council was: